-Calm down bottles work well.
+Calming bottles work well.
 Your child can watch them without even realizing that their breathing is slowing and they are becoming more relaxed.
 When I see one of my kids begin to get worked up, I will shake a calm down bottle and set it down in front of them and continue to talk to them.
-My child will then start to watch the falling glitter or sequins or beads as they listen to me and there is an almost instant decrease in their anxiety level.
+My child will then start to watch the falling glitter or sequins or beads as they listen to me.
+There is an almost instant decrease in their anxiety level.

 Trampoline time.
 This idea may sound counter-intuitive since jumping may not exactly seem like a calming activity, but calming down and settling down are different things.
-Some kids need to get that proprioception sensory input in order to help themselves regulate and jumping can be a good way to achieve this.
+Some kids need to get that proprioception sensory input in order to help themselves regulate.
+Jumping can be a good way to achieve this.

-Using calm down breathing strategies may sound simple, but it is incredibly effective.
+Using relaxation breathing strategies may sound simple, but it is incredibly effective.
 Find three calm down breathing techniques for kids here.

 This calm down mini book provides some concrete strategies that really work.
 I like how it is small enough to be tucked into a pocket or backpack and used anywhere.
 If your child uses it often, you may want to laminate it to increase durability.

-Blowing bubbles is a great calm down strategy.
+Blowing bubbles is a great calming strategy.
 It naturally causes a slow down in the child’s breathing pattern.
 This lavender scented bubble recipe also has the calming benefit of the soothing lavender.